gkthiruvathukal/cv-deprecated/outsideservice.markdown

 ## Other Professional Service

+-   *Editor in Chief*, Computing in Science and Engineering, 2013-

 -   *Editorial Board*, IEEE Computing Now, 2008-Present, Regular blogger for IEEE’s new online portal.

--   Associate Editor, CISE Magazine, 2008-Present.
+-   Associate Editor, CISE Magazine, 2008-2012

 -   *Department Editor, CISE Magazine*, 2004-Present, Regular columnist and co-editor with Paul Dubois of the Scientific Programming column.